 Q. Can my symptoms be reduced without undergoing an operation?

 A. Although surgery may sometimes be the only option for correcting a severe spinal curve, it is often possible to reduce the symptoms of scoliosis without undergoing surgery.
 Here at the Scoliosis SOS Clinic in London, we provide effective treatment to patients from all over the world who have been told that they require an operation for their scoliosis.
 To find out more about our ScolioGold treatment programme, please click here

 or visit our video experiences page.

-Would you like to speak to us about our non-surgical scoliosis therapy programmes?
+Would you like to speak to us about how our non-surgical scoliosis therapy programmes can help to avoid a scoliosis operation?
 Get in touch to find out more or to book a consultation.